ofxpera/ofph-pera-api/MAYA-OFxPERA-OIDC_FLOW.md

 3. **Certificate Setup for mTLS**:
    - Client obtains a client certificate from a trusted Certificate Authority (CA)
-   - The client certificate is added to the API Gateway's truststore
+   - The client's CA certificate must be added to the API Gateway's truststore
    - Client configures its TLS client to use this certificate for API calls to `https://dev-ofph-api.mayabank.xyz`

 ### 2. User Authorization Flow (OAuth 2.0 Authorization Code Flow)